top1944/duckuments/docs/atoms_40_exercises/10_exercise_image_ops.md

 ## Instructions

-Create an implementation of the program `dt-image-flip` described below.
+Create an implementation of the program `dt-image-flip0` described below.

 If this exercise is too easy for you, skip to [](#exercise-specifications).

 ## Definition

-Create a program `dt-image-flip` that takes as an argument a JPG file:
+Create a program `dt-image-flip0` that takes as an argument a JPG file:

-    $ dt-image-flip ![file]
+    $ dt-image-flip0 ![file].jpg

 and creates a file called `![file].flipped.jpg` that is flipped around the vertical axis.